 Several scholars have worked on identifying factors that facilitate or hinder the achievement of integrated and coherent policies.
 The Meijers & Stead publication from 2004 provides a comprehensive overview of research findings in this field.
 In terms of cooperation and coordination within and across organisations, it is pointed out that behavioural elements such as shared understanding and recognition of interdependence related to a policy problem enhance coordination.
 At the same time, structural elements such as information exchange across institutional boundaries or the level of institutional fragmentation can either positively or negatively act towards further integration.
-While it has been argued that structural elements are more decisive on the level of cooperation and coordination of both.
+While it has been argued that structural elements are more decisive on the level of cooperation and coordination than behavioural elements, this remains highly context dependent and mostly involves a combination of both.
 Another dimension that influences integrated policy making are described as process factors, explaining why (and why not) interaction within and across administrative boundaries occur.
-Here, administrative factors such as limited time and resource allocation as well as blurred lines of accountability and a perceived loss of domain might explain why decision makers often restrict themselves to a narrow focus towards a policy problem, ignoring the need for cross-departmental and institutional cooperation.
+Here, administrative factors such as limited time and resource allocation as well as blurred lines of accountability and a perceived loss of domain might explain why decision makers often restrict themselves to a narrow focus towards a policy problem, ignoring the need for crossdepartmental and institutional cooperation.
 Overall, literature points towards both structural and behavioural and process related elements that influence policy integration (Meijers and Stead 2004).